Here’s what Fire & Security professionals need to know to achieve the best success with their B2B prospecting.

-Once you've identified your ideal buyer list AND developed your buyer persona, go onto LinkedIn and start searching for Company Pages.
-You can then view which personnel work for these companies and work out who is most likely to be your buyer persona in that company.
-Don't forget, you need a name for your persona!
+From each Company Page, you can then view which personnel work for these companies and work out who is most likely to be your buyer persona in that company.

-How to keep track of your Ideal Buyers and Buyer Personas?
+Are you keeping track of your Ideal Buyers and Buyer Personas?

-Many people will create a spreadsheet and save this somewhere on their computer.
-And promptly forget where - or sometimes that they even made a list.
+Many sales people will create a spreadsheet and save this somewhere on their computer.
+And promptly forget where.
+Sometimes the don’t remember that they even made a list.